 The activities and amenities available to families in the San Diego Center, for instance, include rock climbing, visual and performing arts instruction, a computer lab and computer library, an ice rink and a gym.
 The Kroc center focuses on providing positive experiences for children, families and adults through the various activities.

-Assistance to Individuals and International Programs
+Assistance to Various Programs

 Some Salvation Army programs focus on individuals rather than on families, but they typically impact the relatives of those receiving help.
 For example, the Army provides veterans affairs services, help for the elderly, efforts to combat human trafficking, missing persons services, prison ministries and adult rehabilitation.